ria10/speakyourmind-client/README.md

 ### Wins

+- Implementing the Toastify API to show toasties when posts or comments have been created.
+- Implementing the Giphy API to fetch gifs.

 ### Challenges

 - Getting the gifs and the posts to show on the new page through event listener.